 Today I’m going to talk to you about having photographers or videographers at your birth and whether or not it’s a good idea.
 That might seem like a bit of a crazy question because so many women love birth photography do photograph their births and they absolutely love what they get as a result – often incredible images.
+I have a few tips for you on having cameras a birth to make the most out of your experience.

 Some of them are just so beautiful and I really enjoy birth photography myself.
 I love a gorgeous image that tells a story.
 They say an image tells a thousand words.
 Definitely, some of the images of birth are just absolutely incredible and there are some really amazing photographers out there.
 I also believe that these images of spiritual birth contribute meaningfully towards natural birth advocacy and to women exploring healthy birth choices.